Renzodef/HTML-CSS-JavaScript/Electron/CatAnnotation/README.md

 ## RUN THE APP
 - Go from terminal in the directory of this project and type:<br>
-npm install cat-picture --save<br>
+npm install<br>
-So the needed external modules will be installed in the directory.
+So the needed external modules will be installed in the directory from the package.json file.
 - Run the project from terminal with:<br>
 electron .<br>
 or<br>
 electron app.js<br>
 or<br>
 npm start
+- Then you should see a cat, and be able to draw polygons on it with the mouse!

 ## BUILD A WINDOWS EXECUTABLE
 - Install from terminal:<br>
 npm install electron-packager -g<br>
 (If you are on Linux or Mac add "sudo" before the command)
 - Go from terminal in the directory of this project and type:<br>
 electron-packager .
-CatPicture --platform=win32 --arch=x64 --electron-version=9.0.0<br>
+CatAnnotation --platform=win32 --arch=x64 --electron-version=9.0.0<br>
-You can change CatPicture according to the name you wanna give to the app.<br>
+You can change CatAnnotation according to the name you wanna give to the app.<br>
 Change the electron-version according to the one you have installed (check from terminal with "electron -v")
-- You'll find in the new created folder (CatPicture-win32-x64) the .exe file to run (CatPicture.exe).
+- You'll find in the new created folder (CatAnnotation-win32-x64) the .exe file to run (CatAnnotation.exe).